 – Yes, there will be rigorous selection criteria in place.
 We are looking for students who are juridically inclined, have a grasp of fiqh (Marghinani’s Hidaya), and possess a good level of Arabic text analysing skills.

-Q6) Can students choose multiple specialities or just one at a time?
+Q6) Can students choose multiple specialties or just one at a time?

 – This is possible as some specializations are not as extensive as others.